MooersLab/latextips/README.md

 ## Why learn LaTeX?

 - LaTeX is available for free.
 It is painless to install with a package manager.
-- It has been around in its present form for 35 years, so it is likely to be around for another 35 years according to the [Lindy effect](https://wiki2.org/en/Lindy_effect).
+- It has been around in its present form for about 35 years, so it is likely to be around for another 35 years according to the [Lindy effect](https://wiki2.org/en/Lindy_effect).
 - The tex files are plain text and easy to put under version control.
 - The tex files are tiny compared to a word processing document containing the same information.
 - Long tex files and the resulting PDF files are easy to scroll quickly; this is not the case for word processing documents.